badmanwillis/Proj515-Alpha-Master/README.md

 ## Requirements
 * [Ubuntu 16.04](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes)
 * [Ros Kinetic](http://wiki.ros.org/kinetic)
 * [The ROS navigation package](http://wiki.ros.org/navigation).
-This should be installed on the pc (in opt/ros/kinetic somewhere for global access.
+This should be installed using [sudo apt-get install ros-kinetic-navigation] on the pc (in opt/ros/kinetic somewhere for global access.
 Not within your workspace, which is local access.)

 ## Introduction
 The robot makes use of the [ROS Navigation package](http://wiki.ros.org/navigation), which contains packages for costmaps, path planning and much more.
 The tutorial for [Setup and Configuration of the Navigation Stack on a Robot](http://wiki.ros.org/navigation/Tutorials/RobotSetup) provides instructions for setting up the navigation stack on a custom robot, which requires platform specific nodes.